basakoral/INFOMVIS2023-2024/labs/week1/lab.md

 ##### Web Developer Tools

 Every modern-day web browser has built-in *developer tools* that expose the current state of the DOM and help us to better understand what is going on.
-In this exercise we will use the *Web Inspector* to view the DOM tree of our document.
+In this exercise, we will use the *Web Inspector* to view the DOM tree of our document.

 1. **Create a new folder ```js``` in your project, download the file ```dom-example.js``` and save it in your newly created folder**